No. 6 Kentucky rallies from 18 down, stuns Florida 71-70

 Richards chose option No. 1.
 The junior scored 17 of his 19 points in the second half, leading the way as the sixth-ranked Wildcats rallied from an 18-point deficit and stunned Florida 71-70 on Saturday.

 The shorthanded Wildcats (25-6, 15-3 Southeastern Conference) needed the comeback to avoid losing consecutive games for the first time in nearly three months.
-They blew an 17-point lead against Tennessee on Tuesday night.
+They blew a 17-point lead against Tennessee on Tuesday.

 “Just personal,” Calipari said.
 “Here’s what I’ll tell you about these kids: In the last three years, this has totally changed.
 What is on these players. … The clutter that they got to deal with, the lists, what’s out there, not being able to stay in the moment, the anxiety of worrying a year from now, everyone around them.